EricWardner/ECE382_Lab01/README.md

 }
 ```
 ##Lab Process
-I began the design process by implementing the nessicary "switch" statements in assembly.
-This was accomplished using compares and jumps.
-The final result is as follows
+The lab design process was broken into 2 main parts, the switch "if else" statements and the actual mathmatical operation functions.
+First the switches were made.
+######Case Switch
 ```asm
   	cmp.b	#0x11, r6
 	jeq	ADD_OP